ProxySQL/kubernetes/README.md

 http://127.0.0.1:45536/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/

 # Start dashboard on local IP (forwarded from within Minikube VM) - default port is 8001
+# and the address in this example 192.169.1.28 is the host physical machine IP (not the VM)
 kubectl proxy --address=192.168.1.28 --accept-hosts='^.*'
 ```

-Combining the URL and the `kubectl proxy` command the url is: http://192.168.1.28:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/
+Combining the URL and the `kubectl proxy --address` on default port 8001 the resulting url is: http://192.168.1.28:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/

 ## Deploying with Helm